wazo-platform/wazo-doc/source/system/dhcp/dhcp.rst

     service isc-dhcp-server restart

-After that, XiVO will start to serve the DHCP requests of the devices located on other sites or other subnets than the VOIP subnet.
-You will see in :file:`/var/log/daemon.log` all the DHCP requests received and how they are handled by XiVO.
+After that, Wazo will start to serve the DHCP requests of the devices located on other sites or other subnets than the VOIP subnet.
+You will see in :file:`/var/log/daemon.log` all the DHCP requests received and how they are handled by Wazo.